 “I now invoke the Universal sound to release the pain of illness, release the pain and darkness of delusion, and to achieve supreme spiritual heights.
 I offer this prayer to the Medicine Buddha.”

-This Buddhist mantra helps alleviate physical pains, encourage personal growth, and facilitate Enlightenment.
+This Buddhist mantra helps alleviate physical pains, encourage personal growth, and facilitate enlightenment.

-“Om Mani Padme Hum.”
+3. The Avalokitesvara Mantra: “Om Mani Padme Hum.”

 “I now invoke the Universal sound, the jewel, the goal of Enlightenment, love, and compassion, Lotus wisdom, and a pure indivisible unity of wisdom with practice.”

-This mantra is often used in Tibetan Buddhism and is chanted to ask for the blessings of Chenrezig.
-Chenrezig is a famous Buddhist bodhisattva revered for his compassionate nature.
+This mantra is often used in Tibetan Buddhism and is chanted to ask for the blessings of Chenrezig, a famous Buddhist bodhisattva revered for his compassionate nature.

-“Om Tare Tuttare Ture Soha.”
+4. The Green Tara Mantra: “Om Tare Tuttare Ture Soha.”